 2D product reprocessing

-In ArcGIS Drone2Map, True Orthos are generated as tiles and then mosaicked together.
+In ArcGIS Drone2Map, True Orthos are generated as tiles and mosaicked together.
 The existence of these tiles allows you to reprocess portions of the imagery rather than the entire product.
 This saves time, and you can iterate corrections on the output True Ortho to achieve the best results.
-When you draw a correction feature or waterbody mask over an existing True Ortho, only the tiles that contain those features are reprocessed.
+When you draw a correction feature or water body mask over an existing True Ortho, only the tiles that contain those features are reprocessed.
 This significantly reduces the time it takes to generate a new True Ortho and refine features in the project area.

 3D product reprocessing

 If you are using ArcGIS Drone2Map with an Advanced license, you can also reprocess 3D products.
-Correction features can be drawn over the 3D products to modify the definition of features.
+Correction features can be drawn over the 3D products to modify the height of features.
 Similar to using correction features on 2D products, each vertex receives its z-value from the underlying elevation surface.
 The z-value can be modified when drawing the features in 3D.
 For more information, see Specify an elevation for 3D features.

 Any processing option changes to the point cloud density require the dense processing step to be rerun.
 If you are creating a 3D mesh after you have generated a 3D point cloud, the dense processing step will be skipped, and only the 3D steps will run.
-If you want to save time and will be continually adjusting 3D mesh features with correction features, it is recommended that you only process the 3D point cloud when necessary.
+If you want to save time and are continually adjusting 3D mesh features with correction features, it is recommended that you only process the 3D point cloud when necessary.
 Alternatively, processing the point cloud on Ultra quality means that subsequent processing runs do not need to redo the dense processing step and can save time beyond the initial processing run.
 Low and medium point clouds are also typically sufficient for modeling areas that do not contain a wide variety in elevation or features, such as a field of crops.
 Consider the subject matter of the project when determining the level of point cloud density, since it is a resource- and time-intensive product to generate.